 Contract waivers are covered in Article I, Section F of the CBA.
 These waiver requests are also prepared by the BLT but then require a staff vote in the building or program through the same process as a budget vote.
 See Who gets to vote on a budget proposal in that staff vote? below.
 Waiver requests must include the provisions being waived, the rationale for the waiver, and confirmation of the 2/3 vote.
+The waiver should not result in a displacement of another employee.
 The waiver request is then submitted to the SEA Waiver Committee for review.
 The SEA Waiver Committee makes a recommendation to either approve or deny the waiver to the SEA Board of Directors.
 Ultimately, it's the Board of Directors who determines whether they grant the waiver request or not.
 Contract waivers are generally for three years but require a yearly review at the building level to be maintained.